 Additional Considerations for the AVL in the Fire Service

 In much the same way dispatchers are part of the policing team, they also play a vital role in emergency scenes lead by the fire department.
-Again, the use of the AVL provides both on-scene commanders and 911 dispatch center personnel with accurate location information of all equipment at, near, or responding to an incident.
+Again, the use of the AVL provides both on-scene commanders and police 911 dispatch center personnel with accurate location information of all equipment at, near, or responding to an incident.
 The ranking fire officer, usually a battalion chief or captain, will remain in charge of the scene.
 Still, they will rely on other personnel, inducing those in the dispatch center, to provide updates regarding relevant information.

 Incident commanders will often establish several areas of importance to scene management nearly simultaneously to improve efficiency.
 A command post, vehicle staging area, triage patient evacuation location are all impotent to establishing control of an incident.
 The use of the AVL in fire apparatus helps supervisors, dispatchers, and others on or responding to the scene to keep track of equipment and personnel.
 The AVL continues to prove beneficial when additional locations are established, such as medical helicopter landing zones, press staging areas, and family/victim reunification sites.

-The second decade of the 21st century is already shaping the next generation of 911 dispatch technology to be used in public safety.
+The second decade of the 21st century is already shaping the next generation of law enforcement 911 dispatch technology to be used in public safety.
 While the AVL was once limited to a laptop in an emergency vehicle, mobile technology makes it possible to track first responders nearly anywhere.
 Police officers in a foot pursuit, firefighters in a wildfire, or a paramedic treating a patient in a large warehouse district, may all be located with pinpoint accuracy by their dispatchers, supervisors, and fellow first responders thanks to advances in AVL technology.